Configuration Reference

 |---|---|---|---|

-gateway.routing.latency.alpha | — | 0.2 | EWMA smoothing factor (0.0–1.0).
+dvara.llm-gateway.routing.latency.alpha | — | 0.2 | EWMA smoothing factor (0.0–1.0).
 Higher values give more weight to recent samples |

-gateway.routing.latency.decay-threshold-ms | — | 60000 | Staleness threshold in milliseconds.
+dvara.llm-gateway.routing.latency.decay-threshold-ms | — | 60000 | Staleness threshold in milliseconds.
 Entries older than this receive a decay penalty |

-gateway.routing.latency.decay-multiplier | — | 0.5 | Stale EWMA is divided by this value (lower = harsher penalty) |
+dvara.llm-gateway.routing.latency.decay-multiplier | — | 0.5 | Stale EWMA is divided by this value (lower = harsher penalty) |

-gateway.routing.latency.min-samples | — | 5 | Minimum latency samples before EWMA is used for routing decisions |
+dvara.llm-gateway.routing.latency.min-samples | — | 5 | Minimum latency samples before EWMA is used for routing decisions |

-gateway.routing.latency.snapshot-interval | — | 100 | Persist latency snapshot to repository every N samples |
+dvara.llm-gateway.routing.latency.snapshot-interval | — | 100 | Persist latency snapshot to repository every N samples |

 Enterprise Priority Routing Configuration

-Requires enterprise-routing on classpath + valid JWT license key.
+Requires a valid DVARA license key.

 | Property | Environment Variable | Default | Description |